 The hole was No. 17, the year was 2001, and the golfer was Andrew Magee.
 But the circumstances were anything but normal.

-Magee, just an average driver of the ball, didn't think he'd be able to reach the green on the 332-yard par-4.
+Magee, just an average driver of the ball, didn't think he'd be able to reach the green on the hole, which that day measured 332 yards from tee to green.
 So he didn't wait for the group ahead to clear the green.
-Instead, he teed up, and - steaming over a double bogey two holes earlier - muscled up.
-He let her rip, and the ball went farther than he expected.
+Instead, he teed up, and - steaming over a double bogey one hole earlier - muscled up.
+He let loose with the driver, and his golf ball went farther than he expected.

+Magee's ball ran through Byrum's legs and struck Byrum's putter.
 The ball ricocheted off Byrum's putter, caromed about eight feet, and dropped right into the cup.
-Hole-in-one.
-Still the only par-4 ace on the PGA Tour, and surely one of the more unusual aces of any kind on the tour.
+Hole in one.
+Ace.
+And still the only par-4 ace on the PGA Tour, and surely one of the more unusual aces of any kind in tour history.